steve-crouch/course-material.old/technology_and_tooling/testing/diagnosing_issues.md

 ### Setup testing in VSCode

 First we will set up VSCode to run and debug our tests.
+If you haven't done so already, open the `python-testing-ci` directory in VSCode.

+You'll next need to ensure that VSCode is loading your virtual environment for this project.
+Activate the VSCode Command Palette by pressing `Ctrl+Shift+P`, or `Cmd+Shift+P` on Macs, and enter 'Python: Select Interpreter', then select the entry that looks like `./venv/bin/python'.
+This will enable VSCode to make use of this virtual environment.

-If you haven't done so already, you will first need to enable the PyTest framework in VSCode.
-You can do this by selecting the `Python: Configure Tests` command in the Command Palette (Ctrl+Shift+P).
+You will then need to enable the PyTest framework in VSCode.
+You can do this by selecting the `Python: Configure Tests` command in the Command Palette (`Ctrl+Shift+P`, or `Cmd+Shift+P` on Macs).
 This will then prompt you to select a test framework (`Pytest`), and a directory containing the tests (`tests`).
 You should then see the Test view, shown as a beaker, in the left hand activity sidebar.
 Select this and you should see the list of tests, along with our new test `test_patient_normalise`.
 If you select this test you should see some icons to the right that either run, debug or open the `test_patient_normalise` test.
 You can see what this looks like in the screenshot below.

 ![Patient normalise tests in VSCode](fig/testsInVSCode.jpg)